 It might seem far-fetched to transform dirty rice, a classic Cajun recipe, into a tasty vegan dirty rice.
-But thanks to plant-based sausage and mushrooms, it’s easy to enjoy an “clean” interpretation of the original.
+But thanks to plant-based sausage and mushrooms, it’s easy to enjoy a “clean” interpretation of the original with this hearty recipe.

 Truth be told, I wasn’t really looking forward to attempting to adapt this Cajun classic for a long-ago cookbook of mine.
 After all, the original is made “dirty” with various items that are, to say the least, unpalatable to vegetarians and vegan, and which I wouldn’t want to even name on a vegan website.

 However, after I bit the bullet and tried it, “dirtying” this plant-based adaptation with mushrooms and vegan sausage, I was sold.
 Boldly seasoned Cajun-style, this is a hearty main dish, great for everyday meals.

 Ingredients you’ll need

 - Brown rice (long or medium grain; about 1 cup raw)

 - Vegetable broth 1 vegetable bouillon cube

 - Olive oil

 - Garlic, 2 cloves

 - Celery, 2 stalks